danoc93/musical-lake/README.md

 Building the database is O(n) in terms of the full dictionary of tokens and O(1) when it comes to looking up continuations for a sound.

 The tool ensures only valid sounds return items, else null is returned and can be handled accordingly (e.g. show a message like I do in Main.java).

+Note: This could have been simplified a lot more using something like Python, but the e-mail mentioned it wanted to visualize efficient use of OOP, so I used Java, which unfortunately is quite verbose but with whose OOP flow I'm most familiar with.